 They say I have to cut with my hand down in a horizontal position like holding a computer mouse.
 Well, it feels unusual.
 The blade is very sharp and they say it can cut 15 layers at once.

 Now I will need to tear away the stabilizer which is really easy to do.
 The needle perforated the stabilizer and it’s tearing away easily.

 So here is my YouTube video.
-Check this out if you like to see how I make 16 half square triangles at once with Brother Luminaire embroidery machine (instead of reading…).
+Check this out if you like to see how I make 16 half-square triangles at once with the Brother Luminaire embroidery machine (instead of reading…).